tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

 The CLI is built on Python (version 2.7.5 or later), running on Mac, Windows, or Linux.
 The Python code makes calls to Oracle Cloud Infrastructure APIs to provide the functionality implemented for the various services.
 These are REST APIs that use HTTPS requests and responses.
 For more information, see [About the API](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/usingapi.htm).

-This lab walks you through some examples using the OCI CLI for Autonomous Transaction Processing - Dedicated.
+This lab walks you through some examples using the OCI CLI for Autonomous AI Transaction Processing - Dedicated.

 Estimated Time: 30 minutes